top of page

 Describe your worst gig

-That time a Bobs Country Bunker when I was booked as Mr Black & Bluegrass.. no seriously playing gigs is pretty much on the same level as breathing for me.. they are the flashes of light between everything else.
-Even when gear breaks, you gotta learn to handle that onstage with grace and humor.
-I don’t care if its two people or twenty-thousand I play every show like its Glastonbury main stage and just tune into myself and have fun.
+I don’t care if its two people or twenty-thousand I play every show like its Glastonbury main stage and just tune into myself and try to put good energy into the space.
 If it feels good on the inside chances are it’s pretty good on the outside too.

 Tell us about your latest release

-mrblackandblues.com or http://www.breakneckrecords.com and see what happens next.
+For more information visit http://www.mrblackandblues.com or http://www.breakneckrecords.com and see what happens next.

 Mr Black and Blues Mr Black & Blues Breakneck Records Blow These Tracks Long Road Home The Morning Light